06 August 2024

 To walk all over thee

 There are variations.
-There’s “put down your weapons” in the second line (which makes way more sense); there’s “stomp all over thee” in the fourth, along with stomping movements.
+I often hear “put down your weapons” in the second line, which makes way more sense than “take up your weapons.”
+There’s also “stomp all over thee” in the fourth—which comes with stomping movements, which are always fun.

 Anyway.
-Lots of churches tend to give these lines a miss, so lots of Christians aren’t aware of ’em.
-I particularly remember one summer youth camp: The pastor got all the kids to sing along with the first part, but when she broke into the second part, the kids sat there confused—why’s she singing to the devil?
+Lots of Sunday schools skip these lines, so lots of Christians aren’t aware of ’em.
+I hadn’t heard them in years; then they came up again in summer youth camp.
+The pastor got all the kids to sing along with the first part, but when she broke into the second part, the kids sat there confused: “Why’s she singing to the devil?”
 Anyway, because they didn’t sing along, she concluded, “I guess you don’t know that part,” and went right back to the “What a mighty God we serve” bit they did know.

 Likewise there are a number of Christians who pray to the devil.
 You may have seen it happen.
-Someone gets up to pray, and in the middle of all their other praises and petitions to God, they put him on pause, and get Satan in on this conference call.
+Someone gets up to pray.
+Then, in the middle of all their other praises and petitions to God, they put the Lord on pause, and dial Satan in on our conference call.

 “And Satan, we rebuke you.
 We bind you.
 We cast you out.
 You have no authority here.
 You have no business in this place.
 You get out of here, Satan.
 You’re under our feet.”